uikit/uikit-site/docs/pages/image.md

 | `offsetLeft` | String | 0       | The offset increases the viewport's bounding box horizontally before computing an intersection with the image.                |
 | `target`     | String | false   | A list of targets who's bounding boxes will be used to compute an intersection with the image.
 Defaults to the image itself.                |

+`dataSrc` is the _Primary_ option and its key may be omitted, if it's the only option in the attribute value.

 ***

 ## JavaScript